nhsconnect/gpconnect/pages/appointments/appointments_service_discovery.md

 	a.
 If there is a match, then use this ODS code to lookup the GP Connect endpoint in SDS.

 	b.
 If there is no match then booking via GP Connect is not possible for this service.

+{% include important.html content="The logic to determine the GP Connect ODS code from DOS above is illustrative and should be adapted to the consumer system's workflow and support for other appointment booking standards." %}

 This logic is described in the context of a full [GP Connect workflow example](https://developer.nhs.uk/apis/uec-appointments/dos_endpoints_booking.html) in the Urgent and Emergency Care Appointment Booking specification.